Harnessing Geometric Constraints from Emotion Labels to improve Face Verification: Related Work

 \subsubsection{Auxiliary labels to improve embedding spaces}

-More recently, there have been several works using auxiliary tasks for improving embedding functions. \cite{deng2019retinaface} showed that including a wide variety of prediction tasks such as facial keypoint detection, face detection, etc., improves accuracy for the primary task of face verification.
-Fusing auxiliary information can help in the field of speech recognition too as seen in \cite{toshniwal2017multitask}. \cite{wang2017multi} proposes to extract the word embeddings of the class label itself to use as auxiliary information.
-The paper proposes learning an attention model that extracts the most important features from the images based on the class label's word embedding.
-The extracted features is given as input to the embedding model.
-In \cite{chen2019sine}, the authors propose a new graph embedding method called SINE, a modification on the popular deepwalk \cite{perozzi2014deepwalk} method where the authors propose to change the random walk algorithm.
-The authors propose to bias the walks from a node by selecting similar nodes from its neighborhood in the aspect of attributes and nodes explicitly or latently sharing the same label, thus creating better node representations. \cite{rudolph2017structured} impose hierarchical priors using auxiliary labels to improve exponential-family embeddings and help in the primary task of capturing changes in word usage across different domains.
+\cite{deng2019retinaface} showed that including a wide variety of prediction tasks such as facial keypoint detection, face detection, etc., improves accuracy for the primary task of face verification.
+Fusing auxiliary information can help in speaker verification, as seen in \cite{toshniwal2017multitask}. \cite{rudolph2017structured} impose hierarchical priors using auxiliary labels to improve exponential-family embeddings and help in the primary task of capturing changes in word usage across different domains.
 The idea of hierarchical clusterings in the embedding space also inspired the PDM method presented in section \ref{sec:PDM}.
 The work most similar to our own is by \cite{tsai2017improving}, who propose a kernel-based constraint between image representations and auxiliary information.
-The authors obtain different streams of auxiliary information (word embeddings, human annotations etc.) and use deep kernel learning to construct an auxiliary-information affinity kernel.
+The authors obtain different auxiliary information (word embeddings, human annotations, etc.) and use deep kernel learning to construct an affinity kernel.
 The authors propose to maximize the relationship between the learned kernel and the corresponding embedding for the data.
 The PDP loss function proposed in section \ref{sec:PDP} is a looser form of this method.